Life Insurance 101

 Stay-at-home parents make very large financial contributions to their families.
 For example, things like childcare, transportation, cleaning, cooking and household management all cost money.
 If you are a stay-at-home parent, it is important to have a life insurance policy that is sufficient enough to cover the cost of these responsibilities if you are no longer around.

-If you have an estate, your heirs could be hit with a large estate tax payment after you die.
+If you have an estate, your heirs could be hit with a large estate tax after you die.
 The proceeds of a life insurance policy are usually paid out immediately, allowing your heirs to cover the estate tax and other final expenses.

 Small Business Owner